 The next thing you will need to do is decide how much coverage you need for your life insurance policy.
 There are a few ways to do this, but keep in mind that the more coverage you buy, the higher your monthly payments are going to be.
 A quick way to determine the amount of coverage you need is to multiply your annual salary by eight.
 This will give you a good ballpark place to start.

-A more exact way to determine how much coverage you need is to think realistically about the expenses your family and other beneficiary will incur after your death.
-To start, add up the monthly expenses you provide for your family, like mortgage or rent, utilities, school bills, or healthcare bills.
+A more exact way to determine how much coverage you need is to think realistically about the expenses your family and other beneficiaries will incur after your death.
+To start, add up the monthly expenses you provide for your family, like what is needed to pay a mortgage or rent, utilities, school bills, or healthcare bills.
 Then, consider other one-time expenses that your family will incur after your death.
 There are many online calculators that you can use to figure out exactly how much coverage you need.
 However, keep in mind that these are still estimates and that everyone’s situation is different.
 If you are struggling to decide how much coverage you need, it may be helpful to speak to a financial adviser who can break down the finances for you.

 Life insurance death benefits can also be structured in many different, albeit a little complex, ways.
 Life insurance can have options to increase your death benefits at certain points if you choose to, usually called an additional insurance rider.
 Whole life insurance has dividends, which can be used to purchase more paid up whole life insurance, which further increases dividends, which buys even more paid up insurance.
 Universal life death benefits can increase in order to prevent becoming a modified endowment contract, in a way that is said to be “in corridor”.
 Permanent life insurance minimum death benefits which come guaranteed in your contract, can still be reduced through withdrawals or partial surrenders.
 Make sure that you understand not only your minimum death benefit, but also what may be done to increase or decrease coverage over time.